Bad Vegetarian Food in Good Restaurants

 I know I am not alone in my frustrations.
 Dear readers, what vegetarian food are you sick of seeing on menus and what are some of your experiences of bad vegetarian food in good restaurants?

-If you like this article, please share with others.
+If you like this bad vegetarian food in good restaurants blog post, please share with others.